law-bill-of-review | bill of review denied | default judgment | motion for new trial | restricted appeal |

 MORE CASE LAW SNIPPETS ON REQUIREMENTS FOR BILL-OF-REVIEW RELIEF

-A bill of review is an equitable action brought by a party to a previous suit seeking to set aside a judgment
+A bill of review is an equitable action brought by a party to a previous suit seeking to set aside a judgment which

-adequate legal remedies against a former judgment and, at the time the bill of review is filed, there remains no
+legal remedies against a former judgment and, at the time the bill of review is filed, there remains no adequate

-adequate legal remedy available through no fault of the proponent.
+legal remedy available through no fault of the proponent.
 Baker v.
-Goldsmith, 582 S.W.2d 404, 408
+Goldsmith, 582 S.W.2d 404, 408 (Tex.
+1979).

-unsuccessful appeal.
 Rizk v.
 Mayad, 603 S.W.2d 773, 776 (Tex.
 1980).

-Because of the fundamental importance of the finality of judgments, bills of review are examined closely and
+Because of the fundamental importance of the finality of judgments, bills of review are examined closely and the

-226 S.W.2d 996, 998 (Tex.
+2d 996, 998 (Tex.
 1950).
-To successfully challenge a judgment by bill of review, the petitioner must
+To successfully challenge a judgment by bill of review, the petitioner must prove: (1) a

-defense was unmixed with any fault or negligence of the petitioner.
-King Ranch, Inc., 118 S.W.3d at 751 (citing
+with any fault or negligence of the petitioner.
+King Ranch, Inc., 118 S.W.3d at 751 (citing Alexander, 226 S.W.2d

-Alexander, 226 S.W.2d at 998).
+at 998).

 Kachar v.
 DFPS (Tex.App.- Houston [1st Dist.]
 Jan.
-8, 2009)(Hanks) (vexatious
+8, 2009)(Hanks) (vexatious litigant statute)

 AFFIRM TRIAL COURT JUDGMENT: